javierchuaby/tp/docs/DeveloperGuide.md

 1. **List existing lists**
    Since we now create JSON files on demand, users should be able to run something like `lists` to see available roster files.

-2. **Email validation consistency**
+2. **Email validation extension**
-   Update validation to accept documented special characters (+, _, ., -) in the local-part to match the error message and standard email formats.
+   Update validation to accept special characters (+, _, ., -) in the local-part to match standard email formats.

 3. **Role-based tags**
    Some tags are “roles” (President, Secretary).
 We can display them differently in the UI.